Error Handling Patterns

 | No idempotency | Duplicate processing on retry | Idempotency keys or upsert |

-- Risk Management — integration failures are a top risk category; error handling patterns feed directly into risk registers and mitigation plans
+- Risk Management: integration failures are a top risk category; error handling feeds directly into risk registers

-- Data Quality & Governance — data quality errors are a major category of integration failures; governance processes prevent bad data from propagating
+- Data Quality & Governance: data quality errors are a major category of integration failures; governance prevents bad data from propagating

-- Review Board Presentation & Q&A — judges frequently ask “what happens when this fails?” — prepare error handling explanations for every integration
+- Review Board Presentation & Q&A: judges ask “what happens when this fails?” on every integration.
+Prepare error handling explanations.

 Sources